alonj/pytra/README.md

 - Scroll between diffs of code runs.
 - Select a diff to view or reconstruct the code at that point in time.
-- Configure Pytra settings such as the language model, summary generation, and file tracking options.
+- Configure pytra settings such as the language model, summary generation, and file tracking options.

 ## Configuration

-Pytra uses a configuration file located at `~/.pytra/pytra_conf.yaml`.
+pytra uses a configuration file located at `~/.pytra/pytra_conf.yaml`.
 The default configuration is:
 ```yaml
 model: "Meta Llama 3.3"
 summary: False